in

 John Soares' Team

 They operated as follows.
 An attractive girl on their team distracted the attention of the security services.
-At this time, a tiny camera took pictures of dice used in the casino.
-Then, these photos were sent to New Jersey, where duplicates of dice were made.
-They looked no different from the original, except that they were "loaded" in reality, so some numbers fell much more often than others.
+At this time, a tiny camera took pictures of the dice used in the casino.
+Then, these photos were sent to New Jersey, where duplicates of the dice were made.
+They looked no different from the original, except they were "loaded" in reality, so some numbers fell much more often than others.
 They took the dice to the casino and used them in the game.

 The first visit to the casino, which lasted less than an hour, brought the team of Soares $140,000.

-They traveled to Europe, visiting casinos in Macau and other countries and consistently winning at casinos.
-At first, they used numerous sets of fake dice and later switched to cheating at slot machines.
+They traveled to Europe, visiting casinos in Macau and other countries, and consistently winning at casinos.
+At first, they used numerous sets of fake dice, and later switched to cheating at slot machines.
 Using special tools, they forced them to pay out large amounts.
 Cheaters were not caught cheating at the tables for poker and blackjack, where they exchanged cards, changed the size of bets, and just stole chips from other players.

 Loaded Dice by John Soares

 After the leader's death, no team member could take his role, and they had never worked together.
 By the way, none of them was ever caught.
-Soares described his "exploits" in his autobiography Loaded Dice, which is very popular among readers.
+Soares described his "exploits" in his autobiography, Loaded Dice, which is very popular among readers.

 He considered himself a kind of Robin Hood.
 He argued that in those times, everyone in a casino stole and cheated: the owners, managers, pit bosses, and croupiers.
 Thus, he just deprived them of their loot.
 Perhaps this style of presentation made the book successful.